simonegasperoni/camunda-sec/README.md

     );

 ### Artifacts and configuration files

 ##### application.yaml
 Here there are the Camunda's properties.
 ##### application.properties
-Here there are the rest of the properties.
+Here there is the rest of the properties.
 ##### saga_diagram.dmn
 This is the DMN table of the Saga Diagram.
 ##### groups.dmn